simonrob/email-oauth2-proxy/README.md

 Please note that Debug mode may also result in your login credentials being printed to the log (though this is avoided where possible).
 However, it is worth pointing out that because account authorisation is handled entirely through OAuth 2.0 in a web browser, while the username you set in your email client must be correct, the password used can be anything you like, and does not need to be the one you actually use to log in to your account.
 The password you provide via your email client is used only to encrypt and decrypt the authentication token that the proxy transparently sends to the server on your behalf.
 Because of this, if you are concerned about Debug mode and security you can use a test password for debugging and then replace it with a secure password (and authenticate again) once set up.

-### Linux setup
+### Dependencies and setup
+On macOS the setup and installation instructions above should automatically install all required dependencies.
+Please [open an issue](https://github.com/simonrob/email-oauth2-proxy/issues) if you encounter problems here.

 When first launching on Linux you may encounter errors similar to `Namespace […] not available`.
 This is caused by missing dependencies for [pystray](https://github.com/moses-palmer/pystray/) and [pywebview](https://github.com/r0x0r/pywebview/), which are used to display the menu bar icon and login windows.
-See the [pywebview dependencies](https://pywebview.flowrl.com/guide/installation.html#dependencies) page and [issue 1](https://github.com/simonrob/email-oauth2-proxy/issues/1#issuecomment-831746642) in this repository for a summary and instructions about how to resolve this.
+See the [pywebview dependencies](https://pywebview.flowrl.com/guide/installation.html#dependencies) page and [issue 1](https://github.com/simonrob/email-oauth2-proxy/issues/1#issuecomment-831746642) in this repository for a summary and suggestions about how to resolve this.

+A similar issue may occur on Windows with the [pythonnet](https://github.com/pythonnet/pythonnet) package, which is required for pywebview.
+If you are unable to resolve this by following the [pythonnet installation instructions](https://github.com/pythonnet/pythonnet/wiki/Installation), you may find that installing a [prebuilt wheel](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pythonnet) helps fix the issue.

 ### Other issues
 Please feel free to [open an issue](https://github.com/simonrob/email-oauth2-proxy/issues) reporting any bugs you find, or [submit a pull request](https://github.com/simonrob/email-oauth2-proxy/pulls) to help improve this tool.

 ## Known issues
+- On Windows there is a known incompatibility with [pystray](https://github.com/moses-palmer/pystray/) and [pywebview](https://github.com/r0x0r/pywebview/) that will prevent account authentication.
+Until pywebview is updated, you can fix this issue by editing your local copy of that package to make [a minor change](https://github.com/r0x0r/pywebview/pull/724), which fixes the bug.
+It is normally easiest to achieve this by using a [Python virtual environment](https://docs.python.org/3/library/venv.html).
 - Authentication currently relies on [pywebview](https://github.com/r0x0r/pywebview/) to display the account login page.
 For reasons that are currently not clear, the system component that pywebview uses can get into a state where the local login completion redirection URL does not load (pywebview simply hangs).
 A system restart seems to be the only reliable fix for this.